-INT 239 Interdisciplinary Study in Navajo Culture and Education

-Interdisciplinary study course includes a series of seminars, research, and discussion, culminating in a week-long, on-site service learning experience at the Tuba City Boarding School on the Navajo Nation in Arizona.
-Students will explore past and present perspectives of the Navajo culture to facilitate intercultural exploration and understanding.
-Service learning opportunities include but are not limited to in-class tutoring of children (pre-K through 8th grade), implementation of a week-long art program, and special programming for the library, computer lab, reading rooms, and physical education classes.
+Interdisciplinary Study in Native American Culture and Education (3) This interdisciplinary study course includes a series of seminars and discussions and culminates in a week-long, on-site service learning experience in a school serving Native American children.
+Students will explore past and present perspectives of Native American culture to facilitate intercultural understanding.
+Service learning opportunities include, but are not limited to, in-class tutoring of children (pre-K through 12th grade), implementation of a week-long art program, and special programming for the library, computer lab, reading rooms, and physical education classes.
+Opportunities may exist for other special projects based on student interest and instructor approval.
 May be used as a Liberal Arts or free elective, or to satisfy Honors study requirements.
 Intersession only